Intangible asset: Definition in accounting

 The lack of physical substance would therefore seem to be a defining characteristic of an intangible asset.
 Both the IASB and FASB definitions specifically preclude monetary assets in their definition of an intangible asset.
 This is necessary in order to avoid the classification of items such as accounts receivable, derivatives and cash in the bank as an intangible asset.
 IAS 38 contains examples of intangible assets, including: computer software, copyright and patents.

 Financial accounting

 General standards

-The International Accounting Standards Board (IASB) offers some guidance (IAS 38) as to how intangible assets should be accounted for in financial statements.
+The IASB offers some guidance (IAS 38) as to how intangible assets should be accounted for in financial statements.
 In general, legal intangibles that are developed internally are not recognized and legal intangibles that are purchased from third parties are recognized.
 Wordings are similar to IAS 9.

 Under US GAAP, intangible assets are classified into: Purchased vs. internally created intangibles, and Limited-life vs. indefinite-life intangibles.

 Expense allocation

 Intangible assets are typically expensed according to their respective life expectancy.
 Intangible assets have either an identifiable or an indefinite useful life.
 Intangible assets with identifiable useful lives are amortized on a straight-line basis over their economic or legal life, whichever is shorter.
 Examples of intangible assets with identifiable useful lives are copyrights and patents.
 Intangible assets with indefinite useful lives are reassessed each year for impairment.
 If an impairment has occurred, then a loss must be recognized.
 An impairment loss is determined by subtracting the asset's fair value from the asset's book/carrying value.
 Trademarks and goodwill are examples of intangible assets with indefinite useful lives.
 Goodwill has to be tested for impairment rather than amortized.
 If impaired, goodwill is reduced and loss is recognized in the Income statement.